nicaudinet/haskell-workshop/workshop1/slides/src/slides.md

 addInt x y = x + y
 ```

+Add these ^ to a file and try them out!

 ## A First Function

 * A function that converts (some) integers to words